Infvyr/WebsiteTemplates/README.md

 # WebsiteTemplates
-This repository contains all website templates who I created personally based on a PSD templates.<br>
+This repository contains all website templates who I created personally on my free time based on a PSD templates.<br>
-For that I use Sass Preprocessor, Gulp tasks, Atom or Sublime Text 3 editor, Photoshop CS6 and my HTML/CSS skills.
+For that I use Sass Preprocessor, Gulp task manager, Atom or Sublime Text 3 editor, Photoshop CS6 and my web development skills.